myphysicslab/myphysicslab/src/docs/Building.md

         make unittest COMPILE_LEVEL=advanced
         open adv-build/test/UnitTest-en.html

-Unit tests are compiled with a special shell script named `compile_test.sh`.
-See instructions there about adding new unit tests.

 Unit tests are contained in `/test` subdirectories of many namespaces, for example in `myphysicslab.lab.util.test`.
-By convention, the file name of these unit tests end with the word `_test`.

-The `goog.testing.jsunit` library is used to run the unit tests.
-See documentation about using `jsunit` in [*Closure: The Definitive Guide* by Michael Bolin][References].

-Each unit test must be stored in a global function whose name begins with the word `test`.
-This is required for the test to be automatically found and run by `jsunit`.
-It is necessary to [export test names][Exporting Symbols] when using advanced-compile.

-To debug a unit test more easily, run it uncompiled, see [Debugging (Running Uncompiled)][].
+To debug a unit test more easily, run it uncompiled by itself (perhaps by modifying `SingleTest.js`).
+See [Debugging (Running Uncompiled)][].
 The error messages will then refer to line numbers in source files, which are far easier to interpret than line numbers in a compiled file.

 *Note that the unit test coverage is far from complete!*